-We measure the performance of general hospitals against criteria relating to care delivery which are known to impact people with dementia while in hospital.
+We measure the performance of general hospitals in England and Wales against standards relating to care delivery which are known to impact people with dementia while in hospital.

 Data is analysed by us and reported at national and Trust/Health Board level.